paarnes/GNSS_Multipath_Analysis_Software/README.md

 ### Converting Keplerian Elements to ECEF Coordinates

 This section explains step-by-step how satellite positions in Keplerian elements are converted to Earth-Centered Earth-Fixed (ECEF) coordinates.
 The explanation is showing how the `kepler2ecef` method has implemented this conversion.
 This approch works for GPS, Galileo and BeiDou, but not for GLONASS.
 GLONASS is not storing the satellite positions as Keplerian elements, but uses a state vector instead.
-Hence another approch is neccessary.
+The coordinates then get interpolated to the current epoch by solving the differential equation using a 4th order Runge-Kutta.

 #### **Steps for Conversion**